How to Collect Email Addresses in WordPress (29 Tips)

 If you’re selling your products or services online, offer a discount coupon in exchange for your visitor’s email address.
 Chances are they’ll hand it over to get a discount.

-A lead magnet is an incentive offered to potential buyers in exchange for their email addresses or contact information.
+A lead magnet is an incentive offered to potential buyers for their email addresses or contact information.
 Your lead magnet is generally a piece of content in the form of a digital download.

 It can be anything – a cheatsheet, a PDF file, a video, an eBook, a white paper, or something similar.
 Just make sure you’re creating content that offers value to your users.
 Then let users download it in exchange for their email address.